Liam Cavanagh was announced as the Coburg Football Club's inaugural Coach of its Women's team for the 2021 season, in August 2020.

 Minniti has spent most of his life running around on the field for the Keilor Football Club.
 As a dedicated clubman, he also spent some time coaching at the club.

 Minniti then landed a role with AFL Victoria as a Game Development Officer.
 After this, he joined Coburg Football Club last year as its Female Football Coordinator.
-In 2020, he has decided to take on the role of Women’s Head of Player Development as his passion lies with coaching and developing the next generation of stars.
+In 2021, he has decided to take on the role of the forward line coach for the women's team as his passion lies with coaching and developing the next generation of stars.

 Mason knows what it takes to succeed at a high level of football, having spent some time playing with the Sandringham Dragons and completing a pre-season with the Sandringham Zebras.